 Modern Candidates Are Researchers

 The best candidate leads are researchers, compiling as much information as possible on your company, your employees, your projects, your stories and your open job positions in order to make an informed decision on whether to apply or not.
-Here’s an idea of how a lead might interact with your employer brand along their journey:
+Here’s an idea of how a lead might interact with your employer brand along their experience:

 - Visit your corporate website to learn more about your company, products and strategy